Wjpolhamus/D-D-Tool-Bot/README.md

 like security, databases, and modularity in code.
 I wanted to use this repo to keep track of everything and keep it professional.

+Note that this bot is still in development.
+Some things that are included are just for testing reasons as of now.

 Libraries + More
 ---
 For testing of the bot I hosted through my own computer.
 As the bot is developed, if it somehow gains some